Last updated: October 12, 2022

 As far as we know, this waterfall does not have an official name, which shows that this area of the Blue Mountains is still a bit off the beaten track.

 You can find this waterfall on the western side of Walls Lookout.
-Be careful, though, because there is no fencing and the surface is rough with lots of rocks.
+Be careful, though, because there is no fencing and the surface is uneven.